nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 ### 5.2 Logging

 We encourage the use of logger in this project as they provide deeper insights as compared to error messages which can greatly help developers identify bugs and simplify their logging process.

 We are using `java.util.logging`  package for logging.
 The logger can be accessed using the  `AniLogger`  class.

 `AniLogger` is used to manage the logging levels and logging destinations.
 Based on the default settings, logs will be written to both console and file `data/AniChan.log`.

-The  `Logger`  for a class can be obtained using  `AniLogger.getAniLogger(Class)`  which will log messages according to the specified logging level.
+The  `Logger`  for a class can be obtained using  `AniLogger.getAniLogger(Class.class.getName())`  which will log messages according to the specified logging level.

 We use the following log levels:

 *   `Level.SEVERE`: A critical failure, which prevents normal execution of the program.
 *   `Level.WARNING`: Indicates a potential problem, but can proceed with caution.
 *   `Level.INFO`: General noteworthy information of the program.